0HANNING2/Final_Group_Project/landing.md

 				<header class="major">
 					<h3>Air_Quality_Map</h3>
 				</header>
-				<p>We created an interactive plot that updates based on the year selected from a dropdown, showing different kinds of day counts.</p>
+				<p>We created an interactive plot that updates based on the year selected from a dropdown, showing different kinds of AQI rankings and how they compare when looking at a map.
+This helps us see where AQIs follow a trend based on the region, for examine in the east we can see its considerably and consistency higher than say the midwest.</p>
 			</div>
 		</div>
 	</section>